Mikuel210/StarCore/README.md

 ## Getting started

 StarCore is a work in progress and most of the features described above are not available yet.
-However, you can install a proof of concept with a working communication and instance management system from the [Releases tab](https://github.com/Mikuel210/StarCore/releases/latest).
+However, you can install a proof of concept with a working communication and instance management systems from the [Releases tab](https://github.com/Mikuel210/StarCore/releases/latest).

 ---